pachyderm/pachyderm/doc/docs/master/troubleshooting/general_troubleshooting.md

 #### Symptom

-A Pachyderm repo was accidentally named starting with a (`-`) and the repository is treated as a flag instead of a repository.
+A Pachyderm repo was accidentally named starting with a dash (`-`) and the repository is treated as a command flag instead of a repository.

 #### Recourse

 Pachyderm supports standard `bash` utilities that you can use to resolve this and similar problems.
 For example, in this case, you can specify double dashes (`--`) to delete the repository.
-Double dashes signify the end of the options and tell the shell to process the rest arguments as filenames and objects.
+Double dashes signify the end of options and tell the shell to process the rest arguments as filenames and objects.

 For more information, see `man bash`.